Total Pageviews

 2. Another large portion of our electricity is from geo-thermal (20%), meaning that a total of three quarters of our electricity is generated without having to purchase any fuel.
 Our first geothermal plant was commissioned 68 years ago so the capital costs of that plant should have been long since paid for.
 Another plant was commissioned 2 years ago.
 The thermal resources of New Zealand belong to the people of New Zealand.

 4. The electricity from wind and solar, including the amount that is sent to you from private dwellings, is generated closer to end users, reducing, or at least delaying the need for you to invest in high voltage power transmission lines.
-As wind and solar installations increase, private and commercial, this tendency will continue and increase.
+As wind and solar installations increase, both private and commercial, this tendency will continue and increase.

 5. As we, the people, install more and more solar panels and batteries, excess electricity is being sent to you at a discount, for you to sell at the full retail price.
 This costs you nothing in capital costs.
 We are bearing the investment costs and you reap part of the benefits.
 If you install your own mega batteries, you can purchase cheap and sell at a profit.

-5. Up to the late 1980s, power generation and transmission was a government function.
-The whole system was built, financed by the people of New Zealand.
+6. Up to the late 1980s, power generation and transmission was a government function.
+The whole system was built and financed by the people of New Zealand.
 Starting in the late 80's a misguided government agreed to privatization.
 Now you generate revenue which has to be shared with share-holders instead of it being passed back to the exchequer and hence to the people.
 I would have thought that this would impose on you and the other power generation and transmission companies a duty of care to give the best prices possible to Kiwis and not just think of your share holders.
 Virtually all the fuel you use (water wind and sunshine) are free.
 I think you have got the balance wrong.

-7. As you find the need for more generation you now have the option of wind, solar and mega batteries.
+8. As you find the need for more generation you now have the option of wind, solar and mega batteries.
 These options are quick to install compared to hydro, geothermal, nuclear and pumped storage and all generate electricity with lower costs than any of the pre-renewable options.

 If you 'get with the program' and install wind, solar and mega batteries, there soon should be no need for a gas back up.
 Is this possibly a reason for dragging your feet on installing such equipment.
-With gas out of the picture, and even using the silly bidding system we now have, the highest price electricity will be what a mega battery can provide.
+With gas out of the picture, and even using the silly bidding system we now have, the highest price electricity might be what a mega battery can provide.
 Batteries will be the 'peaker plant'.

 By the way, the Hornsdale experiment showed that besides the cost benefit, mega batteries stabilized the voltage and frequency of the grid.
-Electronic equipment, which we all have in ever increasing amounts in our houses do not respond well to spikes and drops in voltage.
+Electronic equipment, which we all have in ever increasing amounts in our houses, do not respond well to spikes and drops in voltage.

 Lets get on with the transition and stop charging us ever increasing costs for our electricity.
 Costs should be steadily decreasing in our present technical climate.